unicode-org/cldr/docs/ldml/tr35-keyboards.md

 <!DOCTYPE keyboard3 SYSTEM "../dtd/ldmlKeyboard3.dtd">
 ```

-> For distributing keyboards outside of the CLDR repository, it is recommended to either use a copy of the .dtd file, omit the `DOCTYPE` clause.
+> For distributing keyboards outside of the CLDR repository, it is recommended to either use a copy of the .dtd file, or omit the `DOCTYPE` clause.
 Do not use a http or https URL in the DOCTYPE.

 * The filename of a keyboard .xml file does not have to match the BCP47 primary locale ID, but it is recommended to do so.
 The CLDR repository may enforce filename consistency.